-Sweet Gum Liquidambar styraciflua
+Variegated Sweet Gum Liquidambar styraciflua 'Variegata'

 Height: 70 feet Spread: 50 feet Sunlight: O

-Hardiness Zone: 4
+Hardiness Zone: 5

 Other Names: American Sweet Gum

 Description:

-A tall, spreading shade tree with interestingly shaped leaves that turn brilliant yellow, orange, red and purple in fall; somewhat particular about growing conditions; fruit is spiny and can be somewhat messy, use where this will not be a problem
+A tall, spreading shade tree with yellow variegated palm-shaped leaves that turn brilliant yellow, orange, red and purple in fall; somewhat particular about growing conditions; fruit is spiny and can be somewhat messy, use where this will not be a problem Ornamental Features Variegated Sweet Gum has attractive yellow-variegated forest green foliage on a tree with an oval habit of growth.
+The lobed palmate leaves are highly ornamental and turn an outstanding crimson in the fall.

-Ornamental Features

-Sweet Gum has forest green deciduous foliage on a tree with an oval habit of growth.
-The lobed palmate leaves turn an outstanding crimson in the fall.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

-Landscape Attributes

-Sweet Gum is a deciduous tree with a strong central leader and a shapely oval form.
+Landscape Attributes Variegated Sweet Gum is a deciduous tree with a strong central leader and a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance tree that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Messy Variegated Sweet Gum is recommended for the following landscape applications;

-- Messy

-Sweet Gum in fall Photo courtesy of NetPS Plant Finder
+Variegated Sweet Gum foliage Photo courtesy of NetPS Plant Finder

-Sweet Gum in fall Photo courtesy of NetPS Plant Finder
+Variegated Sweet Gum Photo courtesy of NetPS Plant Finder